motor-admin/motor-admin-rails/README.md

 ## License

-Motor Admin is licensed under the AGPL v3 license.
+Motor Admin is licensed under the MIT license.